A-to-Z Extended FAQ

 SisterSpace's ticket prices operate on a "more if you can, less if you can't" philosophy.
 Women who earn more are requested to pay higher admission fees than those who make less.
 We don't check tax returns or W-2s to ensure that people are paying at the levels they're supposed to; we instead rely on the "honor system" and hope that everyone is honest when assessing their fee category.
 See the Registration page

-Smoking is permitted outdoors (except for in Chem Free areas), and "butt cans" are positioned in many areas around the camp for smokers' use.
+Smoking is permitted outdoors (except in Chem Free areas and during outdoor meals), and "butt cans" are positioned in many areas around the camp for smokers' use.
 Note that there is NO SMOKING in the cabins!
 The smoke detectors are very sensitive, and will automatically alert the fire department if triggered.
 Please don't disrupt the Weekend by calling the fire department!
 Additionally, smoking is not permitted in seating areas at performances.

 SPECIAL DIETS See Dietary Needs